scaleoutsystems/examples/mnist-cpp/README.md

 ```
 > This may take a few minutes.
 After completion `package/package.tgz` and `seed.npz` should be built in your current working directory.

-Start reduce and combiner network:
+Start reducer and combiner network:
 ```
 sudo docker-compose up -d
 ```